-How JWT is Created and Works — Complete Developer Guide
+How JWT Works — Complete Authentication Developer Guide (2026)

 1. What is JWT?

-JWT (JSON Web Token) is a digitally signed authentication token used to securely transmit information between client and server.
+JWT (JSON Web Token) is a digitally signed, stateless authentication token used to securely transmit information between client and server.
+It is the industry standard for token-based authentication in APIs, SPAs and mobile apps.

 - JWT is stateless — server does not store session.